anzory/vscode-gppl-support/README.md

 There are no known issues with this extension.

-See a issue? feel free to open the [issues](https://github.com/anzory/vscode-gppl-support/issues/new/choose).
+Found an issue?
+Feel free to open the [issues](https://github.com/anzory/vscode-gppl-support/issues/new/choose).

 ---